adamw/website/content/blog/2011-06-01-cdi-portable-extensions-on-confitura-2011.md

 dsq_thread_id:
   - 1051419554
 categories:
-  - Arquillian
-  - CDI
-  - Java
+  - testing
-  - JBoss
+  - jee
-  - Uncategorized
+  - java
-  - Weld
+  - conferences

 ---
 In less than two weeks (11th June) I will have the opportunity to present a talk on [CDI & Portable Extensions][1] during the [Confitura 2011][2] conference, organized by the [Warsaw JUG][3].